If your Broker is Churning your Account, FINRA Arbitration may be the Answer

 Both methods are intended to establish the same basic principle – that the trading in the account was clearly intended to benefit the broker through the creation of commissions and the trading strategy implemented was not in the best interests of the client.

-Finally, to win a churning claim, you must establish scienter, or intent.
-As such, you must also demonstrate that the financial advisor excessively traded the account with the specific intent to defraud, or at least with reckless disregard of the interests of the client.
-Churning, in essence, involves a conflict of interest in which a broker or dealer seeks to maximize his or her remuneration in disregard of the interests of the customer.
-If the level of trading is egregious enough, the motivation to create such high commissions, by its very nature, often is all that is necessary to satisfy the element of scienter.
-Scienter, in turn, is what separates churning from excessive trading.
+Finally, to win an account churning claim, you must establish scienter, or intent.
+You must also demonstrate that the financial advisor excessively traded the account with the specific intent to defraud, or at least with reckless disregard of the interests of the client.
+Churning involves a conflict of interest in which a broker or dealer seeks to maximize his or her commissions in disregard of the interests of the customer.
+If the level of trading is egregious, that may be enough satisfy the element of scienter.
+Scienter separates churning from excessive trading.
 See, e.g. In re Donald A. Roche, Securities Exchange Act Release No. 38742.
 See, also, Franks v.
 Cavanaugh, 711 F. Supp.
 1186 (S.D.N.Y.
 1989) (the mere fact that the account was churned is typically sufficient to a scheme or artifice to defraud within the meaning of 10b-5).

-Churning, then, is a fairly obvious violation of Rule 2111 because the churning of an account, if proven, can never be suitable.
+Churning is a fairly obvious violation of Rule 2111 because account churning if proven, can never be suitable.

 Although the parties are likely to agree on the approximate amount of damages and the respective turnover ratio or P/E ratio, brokerage firm usually defend these cases by fighting the “control” element of the claim.